OffchainLabs/arb-os/doc/DataFormats.md

 An incoming message is a 6-tuple:

 * message type (uint)
 * L1 block number (uint): L1 block number when this message was inserted into the inbox
 * L1 timestamp (uint): timestamp of L1 block when this message was inserted into the inbox
 * Sender (address encoded as uint)
 * RequestID: 0 for the first message inserted into the inbox; otherwise 1 + the requestID of the previous message inserted into the inbox
 * Type-specific data: (byte array)

+The L1 block number and/or L1 timestamp fields can be set to zero.
+Zero values in these fields will be replaced, by ArbOS, with the value of the same field in the previous message.
+If there was no previous message, ArbOS will leave these values as zero.

 ##### Message type 0: Eth deposit